 How to identify the queen bee

-The queen bee is the largest in her colony, and she’ll be easily identified by size.
-One would typically find her at around 20mm in size, surrounded by drones (male bees) at the center of their hive.
+The queen bee is the largest in her colony and is typically identified by size.
+Look for a long, thin body that measures roughly 20mm in length.
+She is usually surrounded by drones (male bees) at the center of the hive.

 If you’d like to learn more, check out our article on what a queen bee looks like.

 As hive numbers grow, the colony becomes crowded and swarms.
 The queen bee leaves the hive to find a new home, but not without first making some extra queens.
 The queen’s attendants stop feeding her and prepare for flight time by creating queen cups ready to produce new females.